Binky Brown Meets the Holy Virgin Mary: Synopsis

 Green (the cartoonist) takes the persona of Binky Brown, who opens the story writing a confession of the neurosis that has tortured him since puberty.
 In Binky's childhood, he knocks over a statue of the Virgin Mary and feels intense guilt over this affront to his mother and to God.
 Binky is raised a Catholic and undergoes the religious indoctrination of nuns at a strict Catholic parochial school that commonly employs corporal punishment.
 He forms an image of a vengeful God, which fills him with feelings of fear and guilt.

 Binky's intrusive thoughts bring him to believe that his body is trying to lead him to sin and eternal punishment.
 He develops an internal system of rules to cope with these thoughts and punishes himself for violations.
 He wards off thoughts and fantasies he could not control, and that gives him guilt by silently repeating the word "noyatin" to himself, a contraction of the repentant "not a sin".

 As he approaches adolescence and becomes aware of his sexuality, he begins to see common objects as phalluses—phalluses that project unholy rays.
 These objects include Binky's fingers, toes, and his own penis, and he obsessively tries to deflect their "pecker rays" from reaching holy items such as churches or statues of Mary.
 Binky finds his anguish all-consuming as he imagines the destruction he cannot avoid and spends hours praying to God for forgiveness.
 Eventually Binky comes to the conclusion that he has sinned so much through his thoughts that he is bound for hell no matter what, and decides to experiment with a variety of activities considered sinful, including beer, speed, self-harm, Hesse novels, and acid trips.
-The narrator tells us that bad acid trips were like "water off a duck's back" to Binky, since everyday routines were already potentially traumatic experiences.
+The narrator says that bad acid trips were like "water off a duck's back" to Binky, since everyday routines were already potentially traumatic experiences.
 As an adult, as the effects of an acid trip are beginning to wear off, Binky encounters a statue of the Virgin Mary in his path.
 Expecting to be tormented by his neuroses, he tries to dissolve the tension by facetiously singing "Lady of Spain".
 Binky is shocked when he walks by the statue and no distressing thoughts occur.

 Emboldened by this, Binky confronts his faith and by smashing a set of miniature statues of the Virgin Mary, he declares himself free of his obsession with sexual purity.
 Noticing that one of the statues in the pile has survived unscathed, he puts it on his mantel and says to himself "Mother of God, eh?
 Guess I'll build up some new associations around you now...
 Let bygones be bygones!"